sagemath/trac_to_gh/Issue 2740.md

 # Issue 2740: Downloading and uploading folders of worksheets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2740

 Original creator: jason